 - The identity of the Registration Agent performing the identification; - A signed declaration by the Registration Agent that he or she verified the identity of the Subscriber.
 This declaration shall use the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury) or comparable format under local law.
-The signature on the declaration may be either a handwritten or Digital Signature using a Certificate that is of equal or higher level of assurance as the credential being Issued; - A unique identifying number(s) from the ID(s) of the Registration Agent and Applicant (or some other trusted source of information on the Applicant), or a facsimile of the ID(s); - The date and time of the verification; and - A declaration of identity signed by the Applicant using a handwritten signature or appropriate Digital Signature and performed in the presence of the person performing the identity authentication using the format set forth at 28 U.S.C.
-1746 (declaration under penalty of perjury) or comparable procedure under local law.
+The signature on the declaration may be either a handwritten or Digital Signature using a Certificate that is of equal or higher level of assurance as the credential being Issued; - A unique identifying number(s) from the ID(s) of the Registration Agent and Applicant (or some other trusted source of information on the Applicant), or a facsimile of the ID(s); - The date and time of the verification; and - A declaration of identity signed by the Applicant using a handwritten signature or appropriate Digital Signature and performed during the in-person identity proofing event, using the format set forth at 28 U.S.C.
+1746 (declaration under penalty of perjury), or comparable procedure under local law.